 If you receive a civil penalty for illegal working you may also:

-- Have your business included in a publication detailing companies fined for breaching illegal working legislation.
-The Home Office publishes names of fined companies as a deterrent and to warn other businesses of the consequences of not complying with illegal working legislation and employing illegal workers.
+- Have your business details disclosed - the Home Office publishes names of fined companies as a deterrent to warn other businesses of the consequences of employing illegal workers.
 The reputational damage of appearing in the publication can be as damaging to your business as the illegal working fine or Civil Penalty Notice

-- In addition to the Civil Penalty Notice and fine, you could also face an investigation into your sponsor licence and a sponsor compliance visit by a Home Office official.
-This could result in your sponsor licence being downgraded, suspended or revoked and to your not being able to employ non-EEA nationals in future.
-You may think that you will just apply for another sponsor licence if your licence is revoked but the Home Office can impose a twelve month cooling off period if you have not complied with illegal working legislation.
-This means that you would not be able to apply for a new sponsor licence for twelve months and until you secure a new sponsor licence you would not be able to sponsor any non-EEA nationals to work for you.
+- Face an investigation into your sponsor licence and a sponsor compliance visit by a Home Office official.
+This could result in your sponsor licence being downgraded, suspended or revoked and in your not being able to employ sponsored workers in future.
+You may think that you will just apply for another sponsor licence if your licence is revoked but the Home Office can impose a 12-month cooling-off period if you have not complied with illegal working legislation

 What is the Home Office process for issuing penalty notices?

-If a Home Office official decides that you have not complied with the illegal working legislation and not correctly completed right to work checks then you could be issued with a ‘Referral Notice’.
+If a Home Office official decides that you have not complied with the illegal working legislation and have not correctly completed right-to-work checks then you could be issued with a ‘Referral Notice’.

-A Referral Notice does not necessarily mean that the company will be fined.
-The notice just means that the matter is referred to the Home Office to decide on what action to take.
+A Referral Notice means that the matter is referred to the Home Office to decide on what action to take.
 The potential Home Office actions are: